Techday introduces 10 Minute IT Jams

 How our 10 Minute IT Jams work

 - We post the video and accompanying story on the appropriate Techday websites and their social media accounts.
+An IT Jam interview can go on up to 5 of our sites.
+While you can choose your preferred sites, our editors reserve the right to change this depending on relevance for certain sites.

 Do you have an executive that would be ideal for a jam session?